Enlistment and Embarkation for WW1

 Europe in 1914 has been described as a "dangerous place" because of a complex web of animosity, alliances and suspicion.
 German Naval expansion and militarism sat behind most of this mis-trust.
 However, it had been so for some time, and a growing awareness of Germany's imperial ambitions had moved Great Britain to begin to prepare for what might come.

-In pre Federation Australia, defence scares were not new.
-The beach side town of Glenelg in South Australia had woken one morning in 1882 to find a Russian Naval Squadron riding at anchor in Holdfast Bay. (see story).
+In pre-Federation Australia, defence scares were not new.
+The beach side town of Glenelg in South Australia had woken one morning in 1882 to find a Russian Naval Squadron riding at anchor in Holdfast Bay (see Story below).
 This scare reinforced the need for the Coastal Artillery forts that lined the coast around capital cities from Brisbane to Adelaide.
 The Garrison artillery that manned these forts formed the basis of the future Royal Australian Corps of Artillery.

-In 1899, before Australia had even become a nation, each of the Colonies raised multiple contingents to serve in the South African or Boer War and on a much smaller scale, the Boxer Rebellion in China.
+In 1899, before Australia had even become a nation, each of the Colonies raised multiple contingents to serve in the South African or Boer War (/explore/conflicts/1) and (on a much smaller scale), the Boxer Rebellion (/explore/conflicts/19) in China.
 By the end of the Boer War conflict, the Colonial contingents had merged to become one.
 The result was that Australia had significant numbers of experienced soldiers, many of whom would go on to serve in the coming conflict and to train and prepare others.

 Soon after the outbreak of War, AIF units began forming from around the middle of August, at camps situated within marching distance of each of the state capitals.
 These included:

 Randwick Racecourse and Kensington, in New South Wales.

 Related pages will feature detail of the major camps around Australia where soldiers were enlisted and received their initial 'basic' training prior to embarkation and overseas service: